 degree in Mechanical Engineering and Science

-completed a combined degree program in Mechanical Engineering
+a combined degree program in Mechanical Engineering and Physics

-turns out that I am working as a design engineer for a company
+that I am working as a design engineer for a company which produces

-I face, which can often lead to better and more innovative design
+problems which I face, which can often lead to better and more innovative

-solutions.
-The two disciplines are naturally closely related and
+design solutions.
+The two disciplines are naturally closely related

 enjoyable to study.